• SubScribe commentary

 Sean O'Neill at the Times has also been number crunching.
 He finds that 16 people have been stopped on their way to or from Syria in the past three weeks because they were suspected of being involved in the fighting or terrorist activity.

-That compares with 24 in the whole of last year.
 It's certainly a startling increase, but does it mean that there is a soaring terror fear as the headline suggests (can a fear soar?)
-Or is Theresa May being more assiduous? |
+Or is Theresa May being more assiduous?

 Security authorities are apparently worried that young people are being radicalised in Syria and trained to carry out attacks in Britain.